Avril112113/WhyB-Spec/spec.md

 # Info on YololShipSystemSpec
 WhyB spec uses [YololShipSystemSpec](https://github.com/martindevans/YololShipSystemSpec), though that spec uses yaml, it must be used as JSON for this spec.
 When serializing using that spec, a tag is used to specify a device type eg `!button` replace that with a field in the object named `type` eg `{"type": "button"}`.
-It is recommended that if you save the state to a file, you should use [YololShipSystemSpec](https://github.com/martindevans/YololShipSystemSpec) and save as a yaml file, though this is **not** mandated.
+To save the state file you MAY use [YololShipSystemSpec](https://github.com/martindevans/YololShipSystemSpec) and save as a yaml file.

 # Mandates
 This spec mandates the use of JsonRPC over TCP, see [JsonRPC Over TCP](#JsonRPC-Over-TCP).